mikeyin97/online_marketplace/README.md

 - Query for All Products

 <a name="queryavailable"></a>
-- Query for Available Products
+- Query for Available Products Only

 <a name="queryrange"></a>
 - Query for Products with a Price in a Range

 <a name="queryid"></a>
-- Query for a Specific Object by ID
+- Query for a Single Item

 <a name="viewcart"></a>
 - View Your Shopping Cart